solspace/ee-freeform/documentation/forms-composer.md

 ## Composer <a href="#composer" id="composer" class="docs-anchor">#</a>

-Freeform Next Composer is an all-in-one interface that lets you take control of almost every aspect of your forms.
+Freeform Composer is an all-in-one interface that lets you take control of almost every aspect of your forms.
 Everything is at your fingertips.
 Before we get started, here's a few notes about Composer:

 * Composer is divided into 3 columns:
 	* **Fields** (left column) contains all of the available fields you can add to your form.